Tuzo and Jason: the colossal amorphous masses located inside the Earth that have scientists on alert

 BBC World

 In a strange corner of our solar system there are two amorphous alien masses.
 They are the size of continents, and it is believed that they spend their time waiting for sustenance to fall on them, which they then simply absorb.
 Its natural habitat is even more unusual than its diet.
-It could be described as “rocky”: all around it are exotic minerals in unknown shades and shapes.
+It might be described as “rocky”: all around it are exotic minerals in unknown shades and shapes.
 It is otherwise fairly barren, except for a glittering sea in the distance, so vast that it contains as much water as all the oceans on Earth put together.

 For The nation

-Every day the “weather” is the same: a balmy 1,827°C, and its pressure in some areas is equivalent to about 1.3 million times that of the Earth’s surface.
+Every day the “weather” is the same: a balmy 1,827°C, and its pressure in some areas is equivalent to regarding 1.3 million times that of the Earth’s surface.
 In this crushing environment, atoms warp and even the most familiar materials begin to behave eccentrically: rock is flexible like plastic, while oxygen behaves like metal.

 But this scorching hot spot isn’t on an alien planet, and those masses aren’t strictly wildlife.
 It’s actually on Earth, just deep inside.